 Helping you measure and make decisions is where technology has advanced rapidly.
 Here are six management technology trends that will have the most significant impact on enhancing your work as a facilities manager.

-Priorities have changed to focus more on improving overall space utilization and space quality.
+Priorities have changed to focus more on improving overall space planning which includes utilisation and quality.
 You can create the best possible experience for your employees, some of whom may not be in the office daily.
 Employees' greatest needs these days are physical and psychological safety, and Archibus and Archibus Cloud allow you to reconfigure your workspace.
 With this platform, you can track where your people are sitting, room availability, occupancy and vacancy rates, and more.
 Employees can generate work requests, allow users to look up and reserve available space, and allow your remote and floating employees to reserve an office when they need to be on-site or are traveling to other offices within your organization.

 Keep your employees as productive as possible while enhancing their performance and job satisfaction.